This post may contain affiliate links. Please read my disclosure policy.

 I found these ham carving tips for bone-in hams extremely helpful.

-How Big?
 For a bone-in shank or butt portion ham figure about 3/4 pound person.
 So, technically, you’d need a 7 1/2 pound ham to feed 10 people but personally, I’d go with a 10-pounder to ensure plenty of leftovers.
-I’ve got you covered with some leftover ham recipe inspiration with this Ham Salad, Easy Ham and Cheese Stuffed Crescents, White Bean and Ham Soup, and Ham and Cheese Sliders.
-Stay tuned for an awesome leftover ham breakfast recipe coming very soon.
+I’ve got you covered with some leftover ham recipe inspiration with my Ham Salad, Easy Ham and Cheese Stuffed Crescents, White Bean and Ham Soup, and Ham and Cheese Sliders.
+For breakfast try my Ham and Cheese Crustless Quiche or Ham and Asparagus Strata.

 Classic Glazed Ham with Pineapple Sauce